TheSilvered/nest/docs/stdlib/math_library.md

 `[n: Real] @frexp -> Array`

-**Return value**:
+**Returns:**

-Returns an array of size two with the mantissa of `n` as the first element and the exponent as the second.
+An array of size two with the mantissa of `n` as the first element and the exponent as the second.

 ---